underyx/conference-notes/craft-2016/secrets-with-hashicorp-vault.md

 - All of this is open source by the way
 - Best practice is to run more Vault servers than you think you need to need 'unsealing ceremonies' only once a week/month for the servers that die.
-- Note: ACTION: Use Vault.
+- Note: TODO: Use Vault.
 Seriously.